eitansuez/inference-extension-exploration/docs/index.md

 --8<-- "inference-pool.yaml"
 ```

-Thename of the pool is set to `vllm-llama2-7b`.
+The name of the pool is set to `vllm-llama2-7b`.

 The InferencePool resource appears to be concerned primarily with more practical aspects of how to route to the LLM workload: